drand/website/docs/concepts/specification.md

 }
 ```

-To determine the "current round" and the "previous signature", the node loads its
-last generated beacon and sets the following:
+To determine the _current round_ and the _previous signature_, the node loads its last generated beacon and sets the following:

 ```
 currentRound = lastBeacon.Round + 1
 previousSignature = lastBeacon.Signature
 ```

-It is important to note that the current round may not be necessarily the round
-of the current time.
+It is important to note that the current round may not be necessarily the round of the current time.
 More information in the following section.

 **Partial Beacon Broadcast**: